-I am a sociologist at the University of Pennsylvania who studies work, labor markets and public policy related to freight transportation, automation and energy.
-My first book, The Big Rig: Trucking and the Decline of the American Dream (UC Press, 2016), examines how long-haul trucking went from being one of the best to one of the toughest blue-collar jobs in the US.
+I am a sociologist at the University of Pennsylvania who studies freight transportation.
+My first book, The Big Rig: Trucking and the Decline of the American Dream (UC Press, 2016), explains how long-haul trucking went from being one of the best blue-collar jobs to one of the toughest.
 My current book project, Driverless?
-Autonomous Trucks and the Future of the American Trucker, explores the policy and politics of autonomous trucks and their potential impacts on labor and the environment.
+Autonomous Trucks and the Future of the American Trucker, explores self-driving trucks and their potential impacts on labor and the environment.

 Work and Organizations